This was a media statement written that Aliran first published on 7 February 2015. The issues raised then remain just as relevant today:

 It is so obvious that there were so many opportunities to get to the bottom of this heinous murder, but these opportunities were never taken advantage of.
 Why?

-The police, the AG’s Chambers and the judiciary failed to expose the hidden hands of the puppeteers mainly responsible for the death of Altantuya.
+The police, the Attorney General’s Chambers and the judiciary failed to expose the hidden hands of the puppeteers mainly responsible for the death of Altantuya.
 It would appear that the truth will not be unearthed.

 In the case of Anwar Ibrahim’s assault in detention, the police and the then PM concocted lies to explain that Anwar inflicted injury on himself.
-It was the Royal Commission of Inquiry that exposed the former IGP as the coward who assaulted the handcuffed Anwar.
+It was the Royal Commission of Inquiry that exposed the former inspector general of police as the coward who assaulted the handcuffed Anwar.

 Likewise, a similar chairman may help to establish the truth and expose the real culprits behind the murder.
 Until the setting up of such a commission, Sirul must be kept alive because he is privy to a lot of confidential information that can and will solve the mystery of Altantuya’s murder and expose those responsible for this dastardly murder.